cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Area value of 4, 8, or 12 in the Expertise Area governing the Specialization.

 Each specialization level gives you a +2 bonus on applicable tasks.
 The final arbiter of this is the Suit.
+Only one specialization can be used at a time.

 For some Problems you need a certain Level in a specialization as the tasks are so specialized that a character with basic training